chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 * the instance is a cluster search head.
 * the security key is "whatever".

-__Distributed search with single dedicated search head and several search peers__
+### Distributed search with single dedicated search head <a name="dist_search"></a>

+This is a configuration with a single dedicated search head connected to an indexer cluster.

 1. Designate a Splunk Enterprise instance as the search head.
 Since distributed search is enabled automatically on every full Splunk Enterprise instance, you do not actually perform any action in this step, aside from choosing the instance that you want to be your search head.